AADILcrackstheweb/HealthCare-Blockchain/README.md

 ## HealthCare-Blockchain
-Developing mathematical models for optimal shard distribution to enhance blockchain scalability in healthcare systems.
+Investigating and developing mathematical models for optimal shard distribution to enhance blockchain scalability in healthcare systems.
 Exploring the application of threshold cryptography to ensure secure shard management and protect patient data.
 Optimizing identity management through decentralized control and secure authentication mechanisms.

 In modern healthcare systems, managing vast amounts of sensitive patient data securely and efficiently is a significant challenge.
 Traditional centralized systems are prone to issues like single points of failure, limited scalability, and susceptibility to cyber-attacks.
 With its decentralized and transparent nature, blockchain technology presents a promising alternative.
 However, as healthcare data and transaction volumes grow, blockchains can encounter scalability problems.